Azure/azure-sdk-for-net/sdk/textanalytics/Azure.AI.TextAnalytics/samples/Sample5_RecognizePiiEntities.md

 ## Creating a `TextAnalyticsClient`

 To create a new `TextAnalyticsClient` to recognize personally identifiable information in an input text, you need a Text Analytics endpoint and credentials.
 You can use the [DefaultAzureCredential][DefaultAzureCredential] to try a number of common authentication methods optimized for both running as a service and development.
-In the sample below, however, you'll use a Text Analytics subscription key.
+In the sample below, however, you'll use a Text Analytics subscription key credential by creating a `TextAnalyticsSubscriptionKeyCredential` object, that if neded, will allow you to update the subscription key without creating a new client.

 You can set `endpoint` and `subscriptionKey` based on an environment variable, a configuration setting, or any way that works for your application.

 ```C# Snippet:TextAnalyticsSample5CreateClient
 var client = new TextAnalyticsClient(new Uri(endpoint), new TextAnalyticsSubscriptionKeyCredential(subscriptionKey));